Skip to main content

 As alluded to in the intro, if at some point in the future, and some futurists think this could be as close at 2045 (but most 100 years), a general-purpose AI (one that is equal to, or likely more advanced than, a human in overall intelligence) is developed, then probably jobs and work will be a thing of the past for humanity (yay!).

-But there are a lot of caveats around this breakthrough (doh!), so let’s reign it in and focus on roles and sectors where AI is already making an impact.
+But there are a lot of caveats around this breakthrough (doh!), so let’s reign it in and focus on roles and sectors where AI is advancing at a remarkable pace and making an impact.

 What jobs could AI replace in the near future?